SayedShafa/Python_Code/README.md

 -Your Question:  How much water should an adult drink daily according to the guidelines?
 🌸🌸🌸 Answer: According to the guidelines, an adult should drink at least 10 to 12 glasses of fluid per day.
 However, it's not explicitly stated how many ounces or milliliters this equates to.

+**Purpose:**
+- Ask anything about food, diabetes, pregnancy diet, or nutrition
+- Get answers directly from the government PDF
+- Works fully offline (no internet needed)
+- Free — no OpenAI or API costs
+- Private — your data stays on your computer